mdancho84/mdancho84.github.io/_posts/2019-07-22-how-i-started-my-data-science-business.md

 The goal at the time was to solve my Excel problem.
 I wanted to work with data larger than 50MB.
 That's it.
 It wasn't to learn machine learning or data science.
 I don't think those terms even existed back then.

-I started with Python.
-It was a good language, but for me something was a bit off.
+__I started with Python.__ It was a good language, but for me something was a bit off.
 I was using Jupyter notebooks to develop report-ish files that contained text and code.
 However, it felt like coding and not exploring.

-A coworker that was fresh out of engineering school recommended I check out R. I began investigating, and although quirky I found the R programming language oddly satisfying.
-It was more statistical in nature, which lent itself well to exploring data, finding insights, and enabling me to critically think about the analysis.
+A coworker that was fresh out of engineering school recommended I check out R. I began investigating, and although quirky __I found the R programming language oddly satisfying.__ It was more statistical in nature, which lent itself well to exploring data, finding insights, and enabling me to critically think about the analysis.
 Plus it was free!

 After about a week of using R, I was hooked (aka obsessed).
 I was using it at work.
 I was using it on the weekends.
 I was basically using it all the time.

 <img src="/assets/2019-07-22-how-i-started-my-data-science-business/obsessed-with-r.png" alt="Obsessed With R Programming" style="width:400px;"/>
+<p class="text-center date">Obsessed with R. A new fragrance by Business Science.</p>

 Quite naturally, I logged in a lot of hours with R very quickly.
 I probably had my [10,000 hours](https://zenhabits.net/the-only-way-to-become-amazingly-great-at-something/) in within a couple years.